MicrosoftDocs/Devices-docs/surface-hub/install-manage-surface-hub-3-pack.md

   ![Image shows retaining screw to remove and allow you to pull out the old cartridge](images/remove-cartridge-fig2.png).

 3. Slide the compute cartridge out.
-You can use the return label included in the packaging for the Surface Hub 3 Pack to send your old cartridge to Microsoft for recycling, if desired.
+You can use the return label in the Surface Hub 3 Pack packaging to send your old cartridge to Microsoft for recycling if desired.

   ![Image that shows how to slide the compute cartridge out of the unit](images/remove-cartridge-fig3.png)